 By this time Frances had been living in California for quite a while.
 Her injuries and arthritis were eased by the local climate, "I can't walk lots of places.
 Even in Las Vegas and Palm Springs, I just played in Reno and couldn't walk there, but in Los Angeles where I live, it doesn't bother me" (Downbeat 12/52).
 She was a continually sold out hit on the Hollywood Strip and was playing the major venues in Las Vegas and Miami earning about $4000 a week.
 In LA she was booked at the Interlude, "I was there for nine months and they had lines that spilled into the street.
 I was one of the early stars on the Vegas Strip.
 Played the Thunderbird when Dave Victorson, now at Ceasars' Palace, was there and the Frontier" (Shaw 183).
 Frances even "broke all the audience records in history by drawing more that 1,000 fans to the main room of Las Vegas' Thunderbird Hotel for a show on a Wednesday at 5 a.m."
 (Bruce Vilanch, 2-1-73).
 Fran's most exciting work and those legendary recordbreaking engagements were acheived with the innovative bongo player Jack Costanzo by her side.
 In interviews "Mr. Bongo" said that playing with Frances was the most fun he had in his career and he saw first hand how her unconventional lifestyle hurt her career.
 Jack recalled how Frances was a very generous performer and let him take the spotlight for about 35 percent of HER act.
 Jack explains, "Of all the stars I have worked with, the most exciting was Frances.
 She allowed me the freedom to stretch out and also be a part of her show.
 While there was never a doubt that Frances was the star of her show she featured me very much.
 I have to say there was only one Frances.
 She and I were dear friends and when her grilfriend joined up with Frances, she and I also became good friends."

 In January of 1955 Fran was arrested at her Hollywood apartment along with 3 men for possession of marijuana.
 She had 4 joints in her pocket and even more on her bedroom dresser.
 In May the charges against her were dropped, but not against one of the men.
 Eventually as times changed Frances worked such occasional and private recreation into her act, "Someone's getting high and I love it'' rasped Frances from the stage catching a whiff, "it does smell good...we were at the airport for 4 hours last night.
 Airports are such a drag, even if you wanted a bowl you can't.
 I don't drink or smoke but..."
 Later that same show Frances quipped, "You know how hard grass is to come by this time of the year," as she launched into 'If I Were a Rich Man' with her own twist, "If I had kilo, dadadadadadada, I wouldn't have to worry, dadadadadadada, All day long I'd puff and puff away if I had a kilo every day..."
 Banter like that was mostly saved for the San Francisco crowds becasue they expected it from Fran, but is not to be taken too literally.
 For most of her career, such activity had to be kept private: "When Frances Faye was at Caesar's Palace, Mitzi Gaynor reportedly came to her dressing room.
 'What do you take before you go on?' she asked.
 "Do you take brandy or something before you say 'Good evening!'?"
 Faye does not drink or smoke, never has.
 What do you take,' Miss Gaynor pressed, 'that immediately turns the whole room on?'
 Faye, who is unpretentious but not without an awareness of her magic, asked me: 'Would you call it talent?'"
 (Shaw 182).
-Fran had high blood pressure, would occassionally have a brandy, but did not smoke or indulge in drug use.
+Fran had high blood pressure, would occassionally have a brandy, or a toke at home but did not smoke or indulge especially when working.

 Fran's live act had really gelled by mid decade.
 Songs, hairstyles, and musicians would change, but La Faye had found the successful sound, style and format that she would use until she retired, "she is pure dazzling show business - part jazz, part comedy, all energy and heart.
 Her act is a rummage sale of musical bits and pieces, full of chaos and savvy and musical thunder" (Rex Reed 10-17-75).
 Faye describes her show: "I never had a theme song.
 But I came on when the room was dark.
 As the lights went up I would sing: 'Good evening, ladies and gentleman, how do you do?'
 Accompanying myself, I sang this in rhythm, still do today.
 And I go off singing 'I gotta go go go,' also to a melodic thing I wrote" (Shaw 182-3).
 Yet Frances reportedly could not read music, "not knowing a "c" from and "e" doesn't keep Frances from arranging the songs she sings and also composing.
 Working with someone who does know what notes to put on what lines she makes music" (Sakolsky 9/45).
 "I play by ear and never do the same show twice."
 Fran did extensive rehearsals with her musicians, "but once she signals her musicians for the downbeat, it's every man for himself" (Reed 10/75).
 "I knew the band wouldn't be ready for that," she'd say when getting ahead of them, "I never should have rehearsed, that is where I goofed.
 4 hours!"